Location: East Africa

 Typhoid fever presence: strongly endemic

-African trypanosomiasis presence: none
+African trypanosomiasis presence: endemic

-Plague status: not thought to be present
+Plague status: present

-Rift Valley fever status: not present
+Rift Valley fever status: endemic

 Lassa fever status: not present